 Restore from the CrashPlan app

 Restore from the CrashPlan app when possible, as it offers you the most flexibility.
-See Restore files with CrashPlan for Small Business for details.
+See Download files from the CrashPlan app for details.

 Restore from the CrashPlan console

 The CrashPlan console provides an option for restoring files when you are not near one of your devices.
-However, when you restore from the CrashPlan console, you can only download 250 MB per session.
-See Download files from the web using CrashPlan for Small Business for details.
+However, when you restore from the CrashPlan console, you can only download 1 GB per session.
+See Download files from the web for details.

 Replace your device

-If you recently reformatted or replaced a device or hard drive, follow the steps in Replace your device using CrashPlan for Small Business to use the CrashPlan app to transfer files, move your backup, and update settings from a previous device.
+If you recently reformatted or replaced a device or hard drive, follow the steps in Replace your device to use the CrashPlan app to transfer files, move your backup, and update settings from a previous device.

 Using the default settings, the CrashPlan app usually works quietly in the background.
 However, you can check the status of your backup, to make sure things are working as expected, from the following locations: